Advice and guidance for users of the tribunals during the coronavirus (COVID-19) outbreak.

 Tribunals coronavirus preparation planning

 The Road User Charging Adjudicators and Environment and Traffic Adjudicators are following government advice with regard to Covid-19.
-After careful consideration, the Chief Adjudicators have decided that the usual operations of the tribunals are no longer possible in the short term.

-You will still be able to contact the tribunal’s administrative staff during this time, should you have any queries about your case - please see our contacts page.
+You will still be able to contact the tribunal’s administrative staff during this time.
+Should you have any queries about your case please see our contacts page.

-Personal appeals currently scheduled for a hearing after 1st June will go ahead, subject to government restrictions.
+Personal appeals scheduled for a hearing after 1st June will go ahead, subject to government restrictions.
 However, if circumstances change we will contact you in advance of your hearing date with alternative arrangements.

 How we will update you about the impact of coronavirus on tribunals

 Changes to the running of the tribunals will be communicated on this website.
 Changes to individual appeal will be communicated through your preferred contact method indicated when you made your appeal.